KaustubhOO7/IRCTC_TicketAutomation/README.md

 Before running the script, ensure you have the following dependencies installed:

 - Java 8 or above
-- Selenium WebDriver for Python
+- Selenium WebDriver for Java
 - Third-party CAPTCHA solver API key

 Obtain API key for the third-party CAPTCHA solver service.
 I have used OCRSpace API